 Helsinki is best discovered by strolling through the thoroughfares or riding a tram.
-This pocket-sized city hooked me with its unhurried attitude, gourmet food delights, renowned museums, East-meets-west-design cathedrals, flourishing design and cultural scenes and self-deprecating sense of humour.
+This pocket-sized city hooked me with its unhurried attitude, gourmet food delights, renowned museums, East-meets-west-design cathedrals, flourishing design, and cultural scenes and self-deprecating sense of humour.

 The cozy and compact city is buzzing with life and there’s always something going on in Helsinki every day of the year.
-And 2017, the birthday year of Finland, is surely going to be a mega celebration time in Helsinki.

 Top 5 things to do in Helsinki: